Q. When does the Algebra I requirement actually go into effect?

 Q. Do students who graduate through an adult school program have to meet this requirement?

 A. Yes.
-EC Section 52504 states that students who graduate through an adult school program within a K-12 local educational agency must meet the same graduation requirements as any other graduate in the district.
+EC Section 52504 states that students who graduate through an adult school program within a K-12 local educational agency (LEA) must meet the same graduation requirements as any other graduate in the district.

 Q. If a student passes Algebra I prior to grade nine, must the student take two mathematics courses in grades nine through twelve?
 Must one of these courses meet or exceed the rigor of Algebra I?